 Laila is a Muslim originally from Pakistan.
 She enjoyed swimming in her neighbourhood pool.
-Due to her religious customs, Laila preferred to dress modestly.
-Therefore, when swimming, she wore a T-shirt and long pants (covering the knees) on top of her swimsuit.
+Due to her religious customs, Laila preferred to cover up the curves of her body.
+Therefore, when swimming, she wore a clean T-shirt and long pants (covering the knees) on top of her swimsuit.
 She had always worn such an outfit at her local pool without a problem.